GaryZhangYue/RockCreek_16S_2022/README.md

 # RockCreek_16S_2022

 This repository is associated with the manuscript of "Zhang, Y. and Preheim, S.P., 2022.
 Influence of artificial aeration on the composition, diversity and potential function of microbial communities in a hypoxic estuarine system.
 Applied and Environmental Microbiology, in preparation".
+The related data will be published soon.

 Directory data_analysis_with_R has two files: 1) rarefied_table_115_samples.R and 2) unrarefied_asv_table_new_group_manually_saved.R
 The first file records the R codes used for data analysis and visualization for all samples by grouping them into three categories ('on', 'altered' and 'off').